Identification of Long-Term Treatment Effects via Temporal Links, Observational, and Experimental Data: Introduction

 \section{Introduction}

-Identification of the long-term average treatment effect (henceforth LTE) is an important goal in economics and various other fields of science.
-For example, one may be interested in the effects of childhood intervention on outcomes in adulthood; impact of conditional cash transfers early in life on employment prospects; or adverse/protective effects of vaccination years after administration. \citet{gupta2019top} explain that identifying the LTE is also recognized as an important challenge by researchers in the private sector.
+Identifying long-term average treatment effects (LTEs) is an important goal in economics and other fields of science.
+For example, researchers may be interested in the effects of childhood interventions on earnings in adulthood; the impact of early-life conditional cash transfers on employment prospects; or the long-run adverse or protective effects of vaccination.
+LTEs are also often of interest in private sector research \citep{gupta2019top}.

-Point identification of the LTE is commonly done using observational data (for examples, see \citet{currie2011human}, \citet{hoynes2018safety}).
-However, observational studies critically rely on modeling or identifying assumptions that may often be deemed implausible.
-While randomized controlled trials (RCTs) eliminate the need for such assumptions, long-term experiments may be prohibitively costly or infeasible.\footnote{Institutions supporting RCTs in development economics frequently require phase-in designs with staggered rollout of treatment to the whole sample.
-This limits follow-up for the control group.} Short-term RCTs may be more feasible, but they do not reveal the long-term outcomes and hence the LTE.
-Nevertheless, short-term RCTs may complement observational data.
+Nevertheless, identifying LTEs is often challenging in practice.
+Long-term experimentation is frequently infeasible due to cost or institutional constraints.\footnote{Institutions supporting RCTs in development economics frequently require phase-in designs with staggered rollout of treatment to the whole sample.
+This limits follow-up for the control group.} Short-term experiments may be more accessible, but alone, they may not reveal outcomes of interest.
+As a result, researchers often rely on observational data \citep{currie2011human, hoynes2018safety}.
+However, observational studies critically rely on identifying assumptions that may be challenging to justify.